 “Chot donon ko lagi hai… Farak sirf itna hai… mere zakhm dikhte hain… tumhare dikhte nahi…”

 The more you observe, the more you empathize.
-While one must agree that the context to this scene is quite frivolous, but the traffic signal scene is one of the most powerful dramatic scenes Indian cinema has witnessed.
+While one must agree that the context of this scene is quite frivolous, but the traffic signal scene is one of the most powerful dramatic scenes Indian cinema has witnessed.
 The toy store meetup, Rishi and Rhea suddenly discussing their personal lives – well, forced is an understatement.
-But what it leads to is few minutes filled with delicate allegories, tense background score, great writing, acting and execution.
+But what it leads to is few minutes filled with delicate allegories, tense background score, great writing, acting, and execution.

 What follows is even more tragic.
 The same red rose reaches Rishi who takes it as a token of reconciliation.
 Maya’s face says it all.

 And the train station?
 They meet, they express love for each other, they break up, and finally reunite.
 All of it happens there – often amidst madding crowd.
 As if the station was the only one to witness their whirlwind affair…

 Back in 2006, it was perhaps a Karan Johar mandate to have his trademark light moments.
 In a story as heavy as this, we are served with a couple of sitcom-styled borderline banal comic tracks that nearly make us lose interest in what lies ahead.
 Why make Dev and Maya meet in the middle of a ‘Black Beast’ chaos?
 Is it a necessity in Indian romances to have bittersweet first meetings to later turn all hunky-dory?
 When you are defying the whole idea of a Hindi film romance, why not make them randomly meet at the station – one fine day!
 Much like a similar film ‘Falling in Love (1984)’ starring Robert De Niro and Meryl Streep.
 We know it’s a grand Bollywood weepie but a pinch of subtlety out there would have done only good.